OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 I believe that the distinction between massing and detailing is the single most difficult balance to master when painting in any representational genre, and especially when painting the landscape.

-And so my thesis is that understanding and applying massing is harder than any other component of representational painting.
-It is harder than composition, values (although they are a close second), color, temperature, drafting, edges, brushwork, or anything else.
+Understanding and applying massing is harder than composition, values (although they are a close second), color, temperature, drafting, edges, brushwork, or anything else.

 This last tenancy (to add too few details or to under paint) describes the difference between illustration and fine art, something that Roy Anderson taught me in his book, Dream Spinner: the Art of Roy Andersen.
 In his book, Andersen explains that illustration is meant to have short term function while fine art is meant to have long term function.
 While illustration is glanced at briefly, a painting will hang in a home for years and must have enough to keep the viewer engaged long-term.
 And that “enough” is not excessive detail, but rather compositional orchestration, good values, color, temperature, drafting, edges, brushwork, etc.